alchemydc/go2sno/README.md

 1.  **Region Configuration (`src/config/regions.ts`)**:
     - The app is driven by a configuration file that defines regions (e.g., `co`, `ut`, `tahoe`).
-    - Each region defines its map bounds, resorts, and active service providers (e.g., which Road API to use).
+    - Each region defines its map bounds, resorts, active service providers (e.g., which Road API to use), and **prioritization keywords** for road cameras.

 2.  **Service Factory (`src/services/factory.ts`)**:
     - A central factory instantiates the correct services based on the selected region.